replicatedhq/help-center/content/api/ship-assets/docker.md

 - `source` - The source for the image.
 Should be either `public`, `replicated`, or the name of a third-party private registry previously configured on [console.replicated.com](https://console.replicated.com)

 ### Optional Parameters

 - `mode` - The unix file permissions to be set on the image tar archive, e.g `600`.

+- `when` - This asset will be included when 'when' is omitted or true

 ### Examples

 ```yaml
 assets: